ivansible/vagrant/roles/lin-enter/README.md

 ## Requirements

-Playbook setting `gather_facts` should be set to false when running this role because it will fail if the Ansible SSH port is not set correctly.
+Playbook setting `gather_facts` should be set to false when running this role because it will fail if Ansible SSH port is set incorrectly.

 This role uses [JMES path](http://jmespath.org/), expressions so please `pip install jmespath`.